 - 4% of those participating in the survey said that they had engaged in drinking and driving.

 When asked whether they thought engaging with their cellphones impaired safe driving skills, fully 19.5% completely disagreed, compared to 37.1% who completely agreed.

 Distracted Driving Statistics 2022: Accidents

 All drivers owe others a duty of care, meaning they are legally responsible for engaging in behaviors that keep others safe.
 When drivers fail their duty and cause an accident, they are liable for damages.
 Like many other states, Arizona is an at-fault car insurance state.
-When others sustain injuries in an accident due to distracted driving, they can file a personal injury lawsuit to recover economic and non-economic (i.e., pain and suffering) damages.
+When others sustain injuries in an accident due to distracted driving, they can work with a Phoenix car accident attorney file a personal injury lawsuit to recover economic and non-economic (i.e., pain and suffering) damages.